Alignment and Safety of Diffusion Models via Reinforcement Learning and Reward Modeling: A Survey: Literature Review of Alignment Methods for Diffusion Models

 The core idea in both is treating the diffusion model's sampling as differentiable.
 In practice, we have to deal with the stochastic sampling (which is why gradient checkpointing or reparameterization is needed).
 These methods essentially do gradient descent on $-\mathbb{E}_{x_0 \sim p_\theta}[R(x_0)]$ with respect to $\theta,$ by swapping expectation and gradient under assumptions or approximations.

-One limitation is that the reward must be (or be made) differentiable.
-A human preference is not directly differentiable, but a neural network proxy like ImageReward or CLIP score is.
-So these methods still often rely on a learned reward model.
-The difference is that they avoid the RL step and directly update the generator according to the reward model’s gradient.
+One limitation is that the reward must be differentiable or approximated by a differentiable surrogate.
+A human preference is not directly differentiable, but a neural network proxy such as ImageReward or CLIP score is.
+Thus, these methods often still rely on a learned reward model.
+The difference is that they avoid the RL step and directly update the generator according to the reward model's gradient.

-Another subtle point: directly optimizing a reward model can be dangerous if the reward model is not perfect.
-This is exactly the reward hacking scenario.
-AlignProp \cite{prabhudesai2023alignprop} and DRaFT \cite{clark2024draft} can overfit to the reward model if run too long.
-Regularization like the KL penalty (keeping model close to original) or early stopping is used to mitigate this \cite{wallace2023diffusionmodelalignmentusing,liu2024alignmentdiffusionmodelsfundamentals}.
-In RL terms, one would call this avoiding moving too far in policy space.
+Directly optimizing a reward model can also be risky when the reward model is imperfect.
+This is the reward hacking scenario: AlignProp \cite{prabhudesai2023alignprop} and DRaFT \cite{clark2024draft} can overfit to the reward model if run too long.
+Regularization, such as a KL penalty that keeps the aligned model close to the original model, or early stopping is used to mitigate this risk \cite{wallace2023diffusionmodelalignmentusing,liu2024alignmentdiffusionmodelsfundamentals}.
+In RL terms, this corresponds to limiting movement in policy space.